Welcome to another installment of natural hair tips! Today we’ll cover a topic that every person with hair on their heads has faced: split ends.

 Not to mention, the end is the most exposed and vulnerable part of your hair.
 So is it any wonder that your ends can’t last forever?
 Over time, daily wear and tear on your hair will degrade and wear down the hair cuticle, exposing the inner cortex.
 The result is split or frayed ends of your hair.

 Your ends can split in a variety of ways.
 You may notice the classic end split in two, or smaller, just barely split ends.
 You may notice ends that split into multiple pieces (like a tree or broom) or hairs that thin at the end as the cuticle disappears but the cortex remains intact.
 You may even notice hairs that split all the way up the shaft.
-The common denominator is, unless you trim your hair every month, all of us will experience some split ends.
+The common denominator is, unless we trim our hair often, all of us will experience some split ends.
 They are part of the normal life cycle of hair.

 What causes split ends?